praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ---
 title: Adobe Analytics for Video Extension
-seo-title: Adobe Analytics for Video Extension for Adobe Launch
+seo-title: Adobe Analytics for Video Extension for Adobe Experience Platform Launch
 description: Information on installing, configuring, and implementing the Adobe Analytics for Video extension (Video Analytics extension)
-seo-description: Adobe Analytics for Video Extension for Adobe Launch
+seo-description: Adobe Analytics for Video Extension for Adobe Experience Platform Launch
 ---

 # Adobe Analytics for Video Extension